 However, pulling a perfect shot of espresso is key to making the best specialty coffee brews you can, and there is quite a lot of debate over the ‘best’ way.

 There are some basic skills you will need to sharpen, as well as certain steps that you will need to take in order to improve your espresso game.

-Of course, how can you pull a perfect shot of espresso if you do not fully understand what an espresso is?
+In order to pull a perfect shot of espresso, you need to ensure you fully understand what an espresso actually is.

-Well, if you did not already know, an espresso is a specific style of beverage that is pulled from an espresso machine that is generally designed for this purpose, and generally takes around 30 seconds to prepare.
+Espresso is a specific style of beverage that is pulled from an espresso machine that is generally designed for this purpose and can take around 30 seconds to prepare.